 Small-business owners across the country are adapting to the new minimum wage laws.
 If you’re an employer in Missouri, it’s important to stay up to date on Missouri minimum wage laws to ensure the financial health of your business.
 We’re here to help with our guide.

 What is the minimum wage in Missouri in 2023?

-The minimum wage in Missouri in 2022 is $11.15 an hour, according to Proposition B voted into law in 2018.
+The minimum wage in Missouri in 2022 was $11.15 an hour, according to Proposition B voted into law in 2018.
 The Missouri minimum wage increase is a bit higher than the federal minimum wage.
-Missouri minimum wages have increased since 2019 and are scheduled to increase through 2023.
+Missouri minimum wages have increased since 2019 and are scheduled to increase in 2023 to $12 per hour.

 Some cities in Missouri enacted a higher minimum wage to more closely align with the cost of living in the area.
 In 2015, St. Louis mandated a minimum wage increase to $10 an hour.
 However, in 2017, the legislature dropped the minimum wage to $7.70 to more closely match the state minimum at the time.